pydio/pydio-doc-howto/auth_advanced_ldapad.md

-*> and thats just a sample of what you can achieve with Pydio, i let you try and custom everything to fit what you want.*
+> And thats just a sample of what you can achieve with Pydio, i let you try and custom everything to fit what you want.